 Ransomware is constantly on the rise.
-It affects large corporations as well as smaller businesses, in the Long Island area and across the globe.
+It affects large corporations as well as smaller businesses in the Long Island, NYC area and across the globe.
 Ransoms are getting higher, too–the average payment rose 82% in 2021 from the previous year.

 Working with an experienced IT team like LI Tech Solutions can help you protect your assets from ransomware attacks.
 However, there’s also a lot you can do to minimize risks.
 Let’s take a look at how you can effectively partner with your IT team and keep your business safe.